 The past 30 years have provided a slew of new ideas regarding the way Christians ‘do’ church.
-The best thing about these fresh entrepreneurial efforts is that they have successfully broken a mold that needed to be broken.
-But more recently people have begun to question the sustainability of the newer church planting models.

-The term, “church plant,” is problematic.
-It creates an image of something that is planted from seed and grown from the ground by church planters—sowers of seed.
-And while this may be a great metaphor for sharing good news, it’s not helpful as an organizational image.
+The best thing about these fresh entrepreneurial efforts, is that they have successfully broken a mold that needed to be broken.
+But more recently, people have begun to question the sustainability of the newer church-planting models.
+Moreover, the term, “church plant,” is problematic.
+It creates an image of something that is planted from seed, and grown from the ground by those who sow the seed.
+While this may be a great metaphor for sharing the Gospel, it’s not helpful as a working, organizational image.

 Missional or not, church plants continue to model the traditional idea of attracting people to a person, a place, or a particular mission.
-These models, when compared with the traditional institution, are not any better equipped to fulfill the over-arching organizational vision Jesus had for his bride, than was or is the institutional model.
+These models, when compared with the traditional institution, are not any better equipped to fulfill the overarching vision Jesus had for his bride.

-Here’s why.
-This kingdom of heaven that Jesus talked doesn’t cater to the changing times.
-The kingdom of heaven transcends time.
-When the church doesn’t recognize this truth, she becomes a slave to the human clock—the temporal master of the human spirit.
-The institutional model has been a slave to the clock for 2,000 years.
-But we must realize that the newly created models are also a product of our changing times.
-Any kingdom model, built to reflect the ‘times,’ cannot transcend time.
-So as exciting as recent trend-setting models may be, they will eventually become traditional molds that need to be broken by future generations.
+This kingdom of heaven that Jesus talked about doesn’t cater to the changing times.
+The kingdom of heaven transcends the times.
+When the body of Christ doesn’t recognize this truth, she becomes a slave to the latest organizational trends.
+Any kingdom model, built to ‘reflect the times,’ cannot transcend the times.
+So as exciting as recent trend-setting models may be, they will eventually become molds that need to be broken by future generations.

 Bottom line.
 We still aren’t where we need to be in our thinking.

-The church that Jesus claimed during his earthly ministry was a one-size-fits-all organizational model—for all time.
+The church that Jesus claimed, during his earthly ministry, was a one-size-fits-all organizational model—for all eternity.
 Jesus claimed the organizational model of the 12 tribes of Israel.
-And whether the Mosaic encampment is mythological or literal, doesn’t matter.
+Whether the Mosaic encampment was mythological or literal, doesn’t matter.
 Jesus employed that age-old structure, to provide hungry people with personal empowerment.
 He demonstrated the model through a bread passing method.
 His method of distribution mirrored God’s heavenly provision during the encampment.
 In spite of tribal mumbling and grumbling, God’s provision, when equitably distributed, ensured social peace and justice during the tribal encampment.
 The model set a table of sustenance for life!

-Furthermore, he knew that the original organization of tribes looked like a net.
+Furthermore, he knew that the original organization of tribes resembled the appearance of a net.
 So Jesus said, “The kingdom of heaven is like a net.”
-And he called fishermen into his inner circle because they were the ones who had net-making skills!
+He called fishermen into his inner circle because they were the ones who had net-making skills!
 But instead of capturing fish, Jesus re-purposed their skills by teaching them how to make a different type of net—of people, by people, and for people!
 A net that would feed multitudes!
-Eventually, the disciples caught on to the re-purposing of their net-making skills and they fished for people who were willing to help them make nets!
+Eventually, the disciples caught on to the re-purposing of their net-making skills, and they began to fish for people, as evidenced in Acts 1.

-Nets are not planted on the ground and they don’t grow from the ground.
-They are tied on the ground and then lifted up and cast outward over the spiritual waters of an entire geographic area—villages, towns, cities, regions, etc. Nets are spiritual coverings that have a singular generic purpose: to teach personal empowerment through a right spirit with God’s Law for the good of society.
+Nets are not planted in the earth, and they don’t grow from the soil.
+Nets are made by knotting people together on the ground.
+Then, the people are cast out over the spiritual waters of a small geographic area, such as a village, or a neighborhood.
+Nets are organizational castings that have a singular generic purpose: to provide hungry people with personal empowerment through Jesus’s bread passing method.
 This is the vision Jesus came to fulfill through a spirit of Love.
-It is a vision that builds a sustainable kingdom because it transcends time.
+It is a vision that builds a sustainable kingdom, because the net’s organizational structure transcends time.